wihl/Timberwolf/README.txt

 will run Timberwolf at a very basic level and print all located emails to the console.

 MORE STUFF WILL NEED TO GO HERE.
 LIKE ALL THE HBASE STUFF.

+h2.
+Contributing

+h3.
+Coding Conventions

+The Timberwolf code works off of the java sun coding conventions with a few minor exceptions.
+Curly braces should always be on their own line and imports should be ordered alphabetically and broken up by groups.